CodeYourFuture/js-exercises/week-5/README-AJAX.md

 ## Client/Server architecture

 A **server** is a device or program that provides functionality to other programs or devices.
 There are database servers, mail servers, game servers, etc. The vast majority of these servers are accessed over the internet.
-They can take the form of industrial server farms that provide a service to millions of users (used by Facebook, Google, etc.), to personal servers for storing your files.
+They can take the form of industrial server farms that provide a service to millions of users (used by Facebook, Google, etc.) or they could be personal servers for storing your files.

 The server communicates with **clients**.
 A client can be a web browser, a Slack app, your phone, etc.